Nimishavashistha/Nimishavashistha/README.md

 ### Hi there,I'm Nimisha Kumari 👋

-- 🌱 I’m currently learning Flutter.
+- 🌱 I’m currently learning django.
 - 💬 Ask me about Flutter or any tech related stuff.
 - 📫 How to reach me: nimishavasistha@gmail.com